wittfabian/djangae/docs/consistency.md

 # Use as normal
 ```

-If you want you can use the `get_recent_objects` fuction separately to just get hold of the recently-created/modified objects.
+If you want you can use the `get_recent_objects` function separately to just get hold of the recently-created/modified objects.

 Note that the recently-created objects are not guaranteed to be returned.
 The